Race, Ethnicity and Contemporary African Immigrants

-Three articles based on this project have been published:
+Three articles based on my projects have been published:

 Sall, Dialika.
 2021.
 “Love Thy Neighbor?
 Religion and Ethnoracial Boundaries among Second-Generation West African Youth.”
 Ethnic and Racial Studies.